Trusted WordPress tutorials, when you need them most.

 Method 3.
 Upload SVG Files in WordPress Using Safe SVG

 The first thing you need to do is install and activate the Safe SVG plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+For more details, please see our step-by-step guide on how to install a WordPress plugin.

 The plugin works out of the box, and there are no settings for you to configure.
 You can simply go ahead and start uploading SVG files.